schwark/alfred-unifi/README.md

 uf <client-name> reconnect|block|unblock
 ```

-clients are endpoints that connect to the network
+clients are endpoints that connect to the network. search term can be name or ip
 * reconnect - forces the endpoint to reconnect to the network
 * block - kicks the endpoint off the network, and prevents it from connecting
 * unblock - undoes the above